 - Yarrow: Already grows wild throughout the Cascades and lowland meadows.
 If planting, it tolerates poor soil and drought once established.

 - Lemon balm: Grows vigorously in partial shade — almost too vigorously.
-Consider a container to prevent spreading.
+Consider a container to prevent it from taking over your yard.

 - Aloe vera: Perfect windowsill plant.
 Needs bright indirect light and infrequent watering.
-Even apartment preppers can keep one.
+Even if you’re in a small apartment, you can keep one.

 - Peppermint: Grows well in containers indoors with moderate light.
 Keep soil moist but not waterlogged.